 – Other relevant physical attributes

-While data for rentals for similar properties in an area are easy to find (maybe the IRAS uses PropertyGuru?), where it gets tricky is in estimating the allowance for furniture, furnishings, and maintenance fees.
+While data for rentals for similar properties in an area are easy to find, where it gets tricky is in estimating the allowance for furniture, furnishings, and maintenance fees.

-If you wish to dispute their estimate (and pay less taxes), you can head over to the MyTax portal and electronically file an objection.
+If you wish to dispute their estimate (and pay less in taxes), you can head over to the myTax portal and electronically file an objection.
 Make sure you include the Notice Number stated in your latest property tax notice.

 Note that while the first objection is free, if it is unsuccessful and you wish to further appeal to the Valuation Review Board, it will cost you $50 (owner-occupied) or $200 (non-owner-occupied) each time.
 While possible, it is likely that only commercial or industrial property owners will bother filing such appeals.

 Other Uses of Property Annual Value (That Don’t Involve Paying Money)

 The most obvious implication of your property’s annual value is your property taxes.
 But as we mentioned in the intro, there’s more to it than that.
 You see, the government also uses annual values as a gauge of your financial position, meaning that several incentives are tied to this number.
 We will briefly talk about two of them below.